comit-network/RFCs/RFC-003-SWAP-basic.md

   - **redeem_identity**: The identity the asset is transferred to upon activation of the redeem path.
   - **refund_identity**: The identity the asset is transferred to upon activation of the refund path.
   - **expiry**: The absolute time after which the refund path may be activated.
-  - **secret_hash**: The hash that the hash of the secret must match when activating with the redeem path.
+  - **secret_hash**: The hash whose pre-image is required to activate the redeem path.
   - **hash_function**: The cryptographic hash function that is used to produce the secret hash.

 How to construct an HTLC for each ledger will be defined in subsequent RFCs.